Our Vision, Values and Aims

 Reflecting our Aims:

-- Our vision reflects the aims of our school federation, promoting a love of learning and of life itself.
+- Our vision reflects the aims of our school federation, and our core purpose of enabling every individual to flourish, through a commitment of serving with GRACE.
 This is fundamental to realising Jesus’ promise of ‘life in all its fullness.’

 Reflecting our Core Christian Values